 Editing, graphic design, digital marketing, and virtual assisting are some of Fiverr’s most profitable gigs, but you can make money doing dozens of professional services on the platform.

-FlexJobs is another great site and app for finding side hustles, with over 27,000 online job listings from more than 5,000 companies.
+FlexJobs is another great site and app for finding side hustles, with thousands of online job listings from over 50,000 companies.
 The site finds and lists job openings in dozens of industries worldwide, vetting each company and providing research on them.

-If you like animals and want to bring in money by pet sitting or being a dog walker, give Rover a try.
+If you like animals and want to bring in money by pet sitting or being a dog walker, consider Rover.

 Rover is a side hustle app that connects pet sitters with local pet owners.
-You can set the types of services that you’re looking to offer, resulting in flexible employment options.
+You can set the types of services you offer, resulting in flexible employment options.

-For example, you can use Rover to secure a casual walking or sitting gig during your spare time.
-Or you could offer something more creative like grooming or training services.
+For example, you can use Rover to secure a casual walking or sitting gig during your spare time or offer something more creative like grooming or training services.

 Rover claims you can earn up to $1,000 per month on the platform.

-If you just need a quick gig to make some money, TaskRabbit can help.
+If you just need a quick gig app to make money, TaskRabbit can help.

-The TaskRabbit mobile app connects taskers with local community members who need help with projects like painting, putting up fencing, cleaning, and grocery shopping.
+The TaskRabbit mobile app connects taskers with local community members who need help with projects like painting, installing fencing, cleaning, and grocery shopping.

 According to the TaskRabbit website, you can make an average of $22-$62 per project.
 The only downside is the $25 registration fee.

-However, you’ll be able to set your schedule and rates and determine your work area — and the only bosses you’ll have to answer to will be your clients.
+However, you can set your schedule and rates and determine your work area — and the only bosses you’ll have to answer to are your clients.

 A safe way to connect with community members for local work is to use the Nextdoor app.

-Nextdoor is an app that lets you build a profile and communicate with other people in your neighborhood based on your zip code.
+Nextdoor is an app that lets you build a profile and communicate with others in your neighborhood based on your zip code.

 You can find the same types of jobs on Nextdoor as TaskRabbit.
 Plus, Nextdoor won’t take a cut of your profits.